square/wire/docs/wire_compiler.md

     // True for emitted types to implement android.os.Parcelable. android = false

-    // True to enable the androidx.annotation.Nullable annotation where applicable. androidAnnotations = false
+    // True to enable the androidx.annotation.
+Nullable annotation
+    // where applicable.
+    androidAnnotations = false

     // True to emit code that uses reflection for reading, writing, and toString
     // methods which are normally implemented with generated code. compact = false

-    // True to turn visibility of all generated types' constructors to non-public. buildersOnly = false
+    // True to turn visibility of all generated types' constructors
+    // to non-public.
+    buildersOnly = false

     // True to emit types for options declared on messages, fields, etc.